Multan Fort

+The walls of the fort were built by the Mughal prince Murad Bakhsh in the 17th century.
 The fort was notable for both its effectiveness as a defence installation and for its architecture.
-The location of the famed Multan Sun Temple is located within the fort premises.
+The famed Multan Sun Temple was located within the fort premises.
 Contemporary reports put the walls of the fort at 40 to 70 ft high and 6,800 feet (2 km) in circumference.
-The fort's 46 bastions included two flanking towers at each of the four gates (the De, Sikki, Hareri and Khizri Gates).
+The fort had 46 bastions which included two flanking towers at each of the four gates (the De, Sikki, Hareri and Khizri Gates).
 A ditch 25 ft deep and 40 ft wide and an 18 ft glacis protected the fort from intruders.